 If you are interested in building a side hustle, then check out our side hustle course which will teach you how to get started.

 4. Try a savings challenge

 A savings challenge is a great way to motivate yourself to save more.
-As you go through the challenge, you might find that you are able to save more than you realized.
+As you go through the challenge, you might find that you are able to put more aside than you realized.

-It is possible to make saving each month a reality.
+It is possible to make putting money aside each month a reality.
 Although it might not always be easy, your future self will thank you!